-- Jeremiah Gottwald also falls into this early on, when you consider his real motives.
+- Jeremiah Gottwald from Code Geass falls into this early on, when you consider his real motives.
 He later becomes a Type IV Anti-Hero.

 - Guilford, while less malicious than Jeremiah was early on, also falls under here, a Knight Templar of the first order, his loyalty being his defining trait.

 - Lelouch, in addition to Type III (see below) and Anti-Hero types III and IV.
 His hardships have caused him to jump off the deep end on more than one occasion, to put it lightly.